 What Is Diabetic Ketoacidosis?

-With low levels of insulin, your body can't effectively use the glucose circulating through it.
-Instead, it turns to using ketones for energy.
+With low levels of insulin, your body can't effectively use the glucose circulating through it, meaning maintaining healthy glucose levels is impossible.
+Instead, your body turns to using ketones for energy.
 The combination of ketones and high blood sugar can make your body too acidic to function properly.
 This is called diabetic ketoacidosis, or DKA, and it's an emergency that requires immediate medical attention.

 If you have diabetes, keep an eye out for the following ketoacidosis symptoms:

 - Excessive thirst.

 - Having to urinate frequently.

 - Vomiting or feeling nauseated.

 - Fatigue, or feeling weak or very tired.

 - Elevated blood sugar.